bespoyasov/refactor-like-a-superhero/manuscript-en/23-sources.md

 ### Talks and Video

+- “Category Theory in Life” by Eugenia Cheng, https://youtu.be/ho7oagHeqNc
 - “The Grand Unified Theory of Clean Architecture and Test Pyramid” by Guilherme Ferreira, https://youtu.be/gHSpj2zM9Nw
 - “Functional Design Patterns” by Scott Wlaschin, https://youtu.be/srQt1NAHYC0